ssfsx17/ffpnp/Characters.md

 Characters start with 100 attribute points, and gain 5 at every level after the first.

 No attribute can have more than double the number of points allocated to it than any other.
 This includes the points gained by experience levels.
+Support abilities and status effects do not count towards this restriction.

 - Strength - melee power, ranged power for some weapons
 - Agility - ranged power for some weapons, physical accuracy, physical evasion